Flosta Municipality: Name

-The municipality (originally the parish) is named after the island of Flostaøya (Flóstr) since the historic Flosta Church was built there.
+The municipality (originally the parish) is named after the island of Flosterøya (Flóstr) since the historic Flosta Church was built there.
 The meaning of the name is unknown, but one theory is that it comes from the word flóðr which means "high tide" or "flood".

+Churches

+The Church of Norway had one parish (sokn) within Flosta Municipality.
+At the time of the municipal dissolution, it was part of the Dypvåg prestegjeld and the Aust-Nedenes prosti (deanery) in the Diocese of Agder.